-- FOR the election of the five persons named in this proxy statement as the Board of Directors' nominees for election as Class II Directors, each to serve until the 2024 annual meeting of stockholders. - FOR the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2021. - FOR the approval, on an advisory basis, of the compensation of our named executive officers for the fiscal year ended December 31, 2020, as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC. - FOR the approval of an amendment to the Company's Amended and Restated Certificate of Incorporation to increase the number of shares of common stock authorized for issuance to 450,000,000 shares.
+- FOR the election of the three persons named in this proxy statement as the Board of Directors' nominees for election as Class III Directors, each to serve until the 2025 annual meeting of stockholders. - FOR the ratification of the selection of PricewaterhouseCoopers LLP as the Company's independent auditors for 2022. - FOR the approval, on an advisory basis, of the compensation of our named executive officers for the fiscal year ended December 31, 2021, as disclosed in this proxy statement pursuant to the compensation disclosure rules of the SEC.